 The term “Soft sensor” can be strikingly new to some people.
-It might be a surprise that this term was already in use way back in the 1990s when, for example, our own Jules Oudmans implemented “Soft sensors” on refining processes where the measurement of the refined product quality was not available directly in the process.
+It might be a surprise that this term was already in use way back in the 1990s when, for example, Jules Oudmans, our Director Consultancy, implemented “Soft sensors” on refining processes where the measurement of the refined product quality was not available directly in the process.
 But what is a “Soft sensor”?

 EY’s report on Smart sensors as drivers of Industry 4.0 gives the following definition: “Soft sensors are software-based models that can use algorithms to process hundreds of measurements simultaneously, and in doing so, predict parameters that cannot be measured directly.
 The results can be continuously updated and presented to a process operator.”

 This definition needs a small extension: Soft sensors can also be used to monitor expected outputs of process measurements.
 The result of this is an identification of potential sensor degradation failure or process anomaly.
 You could call this a digital twin of a sensor.

 The term “Soft” is an abbreviation of the word “Software” since the sensor signal models are usually implemented in computer programs.
 The term “sensor” in this context is used because these algorithms provide insights and information similar to better known hardware sensors.
 Basically, a Soft sensor creates a new or replacement (twin) signal based on the calculations made by embedded algorithms that are trained on historical data.
 This signal can be utilized to analyze, monitor, and control your industrial processes, just as you would use information from a traditional hardware sensor.